 To this day however, I can’t shake my love of making things.
 In a way, spending the tremendous effort and time that it takes to bring something into existence brings into reality what was first a perception.
 The magic of the studio for me is that the process of bringing into being an object, an idea, a question extricates awareness and gleanings of how my consciousness works.
 By becoming cognizant of those workings, I come to know myself.

-If that sounds narcissistic, there is this thing about the arts: If the artist can accurately construct what they perceived, with and in and through all their humanness, the audience may experience that perception as well. in and through all your humanness, you may recognize, the thing being expressed .
+There is this thing about the arts: If the artist can accurately construct what they perceived, with and in and through all their humanness, the audience may experience that perception as well. in and through all your humanness, you may recognize, the thing being expressed .